-The China Business Review welcomes story pitches from a variety of experts on business issues related to China.
-Please check out our writer’s guidelines and read past articles before sending us a pitch.
+The China Business Review welcomes story submissions from a variety of experts on business issues related to China.
+Please consult our writer’s guidelines and read past articles before sending us a story.

->

-> What We Look for in a Feature Story
+What We Look for in a Feature Story

 We are looking for stories that inform both experts who have worked in China for decades and people who have a casual interest in China and business.
 This means we look for pieces that explain the latest trends and issues in a clear and compelling way for a broad audience.